angular/router/docs/content/configuration.md

 ## redirectTo

-Useful for migrating to a new URL scheme, setting up defaults...
+Useful for migrating to a new URL scheme and setting up default routes.

-Having multiple entries to one cannonical route...
+With the following configuration:

 ```js
 router.config([